run-llama/llama_index/docs/guides/tutorials/sql_guide.md

 unstructured data, as well as analyze this structured data through augmented text-to-SQL capabilities.

 This guide helps walk through each of these capabilities.
 Specifically, we cover the following topics:
-- **Inferring Structured Datapoints**: Converting unstructured data to structured data.
+- **Setup**: Defining up our example SQL Table.
+- **Building our Table Index**: How to go from sql database to a Table Schema Index
-- **Text-to-SQL (basic)**: How to query a set of tables using natural language.
+- **Using natural language SQL queries**: How to query our SQL database using natural language.
-- **Injecting Context**: How to inject context for each table into the text-to-SQL prompt.
-The context can be manually added, or it can be derived from unstructured documents.
-- **Storing Table Context within an Index**: By default, we directly insert the context into the prompt.
-Sometimes this is not feasible if the context is large.
-Here we show how you can actually use a LlamaIndex data structure to contain the table context!

 We will walk through a toy example table which contains city/population/country information.
+A notebook for this tutorial is [available here](../../examples/index_structs/struct_indices/SQLIndexDemo.ipynb).
 ## Setup

-A notebook for this initial section is [available here](../../examples/index_structs/struct_indices/SQLIndexDemo.ipynb).

 First, we use SQLAlchemy to setup a simple sqlite db:
 ```python